Where to put Instagrammable style vignettes in your home or business

 Check for brightness, clarity and impact.

 Do this as you go along, rather than afterwards.
 It’s easiest to add one element at a time, then check again.
-This makes it easier for you to see if the style spot starts to look cluttered.
+This makes it simpler for you to see if the style spot starts to look cluttered.

-Your free Instagrammable style spot checklist
+Your free Instagrammable styling checklist

-You can download a free copy of this style shot checklist here.
 It summarises everything you’ve learned in this post in a handy printable.